DoTheEvo/veeam-prometheus-grafana/README.md

 and should be always accessible by Veeam.<br>
 Very similar to VMs backup.
-The VBR server initiates the backup, the agent that is installed on the machine creates VSS snapshot, and data end up in a repository, either in a `vkb` file or `vib` file.
+The VBR server initiates the backup, the agent that is installed on the machine creates VSS snapshot, and data end up in a repository, either in a `vbk` file or `vib` file.

 #### Agent backup - Managed by agent - Backup policy